Disney Tokyo vs. DisneySea: Which One Is Right For You?

 Honestly, it wouldn’t be fair to say one park is ‘better’ than the other.
 They both provide experiences that are as different as night and day!

-When I was dealing with the decision to pick between Tokyo Disneyland vs DisneySea, the choice was easy.
+When I was FIRST deciding between Tokyo Disneyland vs DisneySea in 2018, the choice was easy.

 Tokyo DisneySea was going to be a truly unique experience for us, so we ultimately went with DisneySea over Tokyo Disneyland.
 And we had a ton of fun!

-So ultimately… the ‘better’ theme park for YOU depends on your interests, age, and what rides or shows appeal to you.
+Ultimately… the ‘better’ theme park for YOU depends on your interests.
 Here’s a summary of how I think you should look at it:

 Tokyo Disneyland is the better choice if you…

-• are a first-time visitor to a Disney park and want the classic experience
+• are a first-time visitor to a Disney park and want the classic Disney experience

 • have small children who enjoy gentler rides